goldenfreddypose/dribbblish-ytm/README.md

 # dribbblish-ytm
 <h2>Loose recreation of the spotify "dribbblish" theme for the Pear Desktop youtube music client</h2>

+The background colour is changeable with the background-hue property at the top

 **NOT ACTIVELY MAINTAINED** this was for fun

 Built off Keri's themes for ytmdesktop: https://github.com/kerichdev/themes-for-ytmdesktop-player/tree/main